Frances Jenkins Olcott: Early life

 Olcott was born in 1872 in Paris, France near the Garden of the Batignolles.
 She later lived in Albany, New York at both her parents' and grandmother's houses; this was followed by years in the country suburbs of Albany where she was tutored by her parents who provided her with a formative education.

-Her father, Franklin Olcott, born in America, but educated in Göttingen and Würzburg in Germany, worked in the American Consular Service.
+Olcott's father, Franklin Olcott, born in America, but educated in Göttingen and Würzburg in Germany, worked in the American Consular Service.
 He tutored her in German and the classics.
 Her mother, Julia Olcott, translated children's stories from French.
 According to Olcott, her father's strong vocabulary, love for poetry, and researcher's mind and her mother's fine critical powers, delicate feelings for words, and eager mind, helped to develop her intellectual skills and analytical abilities and had a strong influence on her writing.
 Olcott mentions the importance that her religious influences as a child had upon her writing as well.
 Her grandmother's formal and dignified religious influence was present alongside her parents’ Bible readings and daily prayers.

-She earned her high school certificate through Regents Examinations before taking entrance examinations for the New York State Library School where she graduated in 1896.
+Olcott earned her high school certificate through Regents Examinations before taking entrance examinations for the New York State Library School where she graduated in 1896.